-Precision provides transportation for all Derrickhands, Floorhands, Snubbing and Coil Assistants to and from the worksite.
+Precision provides transportation for all Derrickhands, Floorhands and Snubbing Assistants to and from the worksite.
 The driller or operator is responsible for picking up the crew and driving them to site.
 Other means of transportation may include traveling by bus.
 The use of personal vehicles is allowed.

 Where do I live while working?